Esri/storymap-basic/README.md

 ## Instructions
 First create your Story Map Basic in ArcGIS Online using the [step-by-step tutorial](http://storymaps.arcgis.com/en/app-list/basic/tutorial/).
 Once your story is ready, you have to find its ID in ArcGIS Online.
-The ID is a 32 character string that you will find in your web browser's address bar when you are viewing your series.
+The ID is a 32 character string that you will find in your web browser's address bar when you are viewing the story.

 ![App ID](storytelling-map-basic-help-application-id.png)